THE ALASKA RFM CHAIN OF CUSTODY APPLICATION PROCESS

 Stakeholders in the Alaska seafood fisheries value chain can apply for RFM Chain of Custody certification.

-Seafood handlers wishing to supply products bearing a certification claim will need to complete an application form to evaluate if they need to comply with the Chain of Custody Standard.
+Seafood companies wishing to supply products bearing the RFM certification logo or certification claim will need to complete an application form provided by one of the approved certification bodies.

 This Chain of Custody standard program will verify that participating seafood handlers can demonstrate effective traceability and have systems in place to ensure that the certified seafood product is not mixed with non-certified seafood.

 Certificates are valid for three years with annual surveillance.
 On-going certification is maintained as long as there is sufficient evidence that the applicant remains in compliance with the criteria of the Standard.

 The Application and Certification Process has a number of distinct stages